VisActor/VChart/docs/assets/guide/en/tutorial_docs/extend/custom_animation.md

 ## Custom Animation Class

-In VChart, custom animations are accomplished by implementing the `ICAnimate` interface.
+In VChart, custom animations are accomplished by implementing the `ICustomAnimate` interface.
 The following is the definition of the `ICustomAnimate` interface:

 ```ts
 export interface ICustomAnimate {